SalamPS/TekkomFiber/README.md

 There are two options to solve this:
 - Download required files from the link provided in the `license.txt` inside of public folder
-- Download different assets and change their paths on `Viewer.jsx`.
+- Download different assets and change their paths on `Viewer.jsx`

 ## License